Alfresco/alfresco-ng2-components/docs/core/services/auth-guard-ecm.service.md

 ## Details

-The Auth Guard Bpm service implements an Angular [route guard](https://angular.io/guide/router#milestone-5-route-guards) to check the user is logged into Process Services.
+The Auth Guard Ecm service implements an Angular [route guard](https://angular.io/guide/router#milestone-5-route-guards) to check the user is logged into Content Services.
 This is typically used with the `canActivate` guard check in the route definition:

 ```ts